Aayussh004/WebRtc-peer2peer-video-conferencing-application/README.md

 * 2 - Create an account on agora.io and create an app to generate an APP ID
 * 3 - Update APP ID, Temp Token and Channel Name in main.js
 * 4 - Deployed Project Link - https://aayussh004.github.io/WebRtc-peer2peer-video-conferencing-application/lobby.html
+* Note: Always use same network when connecting a room with same id or both the peers should have same network connection while using this application.
 ```javascript
 let APP_ID = "YOU-APP-ID"
 ```